saketvikram/infra-automation/README.md

 # test-devops
-this is test place for devops
+This is for Infrastructure automation
-testing configuration management tools
+Using Ansible for Automation